Espyo/Pikifen/README.txt

         Why didn't you use textures and sounds from the Pikmin games?
             1. The less copyrighted content I use, the safer I am, even if minimally.
 There's a difference between "code some fan made from scratch" and "a repository of Nintendo's copyrighted assets right there for the taking".
             2. Should something happen to the engine, I can rebrand it, and release the assets as they are, since they are my creations.
-            3. If somebody wants to add a sound effect from the series, at best, it can be a bit cumbersome to obtain, at worst, it can be downright impossible (depends on the game and the sound).
+            3. If somebody wants to add a sound effect from the series, at best, it can be a bit cumbersome to obtain, and at worst, it can be downright impossible (depends on the game and the sound).
 But if all sounds are custom-made, this isn't really a problem.
 This applies to textures and such as well, to a lesser degree.
             4. It doesn't really matter anyway because what is included with the engine is demo content; users are meant to use whatever assets they please.

         Why 2D?